dlszhu/SpenxerW/DSO597-Underpriced Property Identification/README.md

 This folder is for the underpriced rental property identification project in DSO 597 class.

-\\ We are Group 2: Zheying Tang, Samuel Zhu, Suixin Wang, Feiran Zhang, Bingxin Li, Haowen Rui//
+\\\ We are Group 2: Zheying Tang, Samuel Zhu, Suixin Wang, Feiran Zhang, Bingxin Li, Haowen Rui //

 File names start with '1-': notebooks for EDA